 Most landlords want to avoid lengthy and potentially expensive court proceedings.
 If you’ve been a good tenant but are in a rough spot with your money, it can’t hurt to try being open and try to work out an agreement.

-Your ability to borrow money, find another living situation and even get a new job could all be compromised because of this one life event.
+Your ability to borrow money, find another living situation, and even get a new job could all be compromised because of this one life event.
 Your best bet is to avoid eviction at all costs.
-Otherwise, your credit and mobility in life could suffer greatly.
+Otherwise, your credit score and mobility in life could suffer greatly.